sjc5/samcook.cc/pages/projects.md

   - This site, built from scratch using 11ty.
 It gets a perfect 100/100/100/100 on Lighthouse!
   - <a href="https://github.com/sjc5/samcook.cc" target="_blank">source (11ty)</a>
 - <a href="https://talkjot.co/" target="_blank">talkjot.co</a> (Feb.
 2020)
   - A mobile app I built and deployed using React Native.
+It's currently live (and free!) in the Apple App Store and Google Play Store.
 The landing page was built with 11ty.
   - <a href="https://github.com/sjc5/talkjot-react-native" target="_blank">source (React Native)</a> / <a href="https://github.com/sjc5/talkjot-landing-page" target="_blank">source (11ty)</a>
 - <a href="https://montyhall.io/" target="_blank">montyhall.io</a> (Jan.
 2020)
   - A vanilla JS single page app / browser game that helps players learn / experience the reasoning behind the counterintuitive Monty Hall problem.
   - <a href="https://github.com/sjc5/monty-hall-problem-simulator" target="_blank">source (vanilla JS)</a>

-## Larger Professional Projects I've Helped Build
+## Larger Professional Projects

 - <a href="https://holaplex.com/" target="_blank">holaplex.com</a> (Dec.
 2021 - Present)
   - Web3 NFT marketplace built on Solana.